+Because neural tube defects usually happen at the earliest stages of pregnancy, it is important to begin taking folic acid as early as possible.
 "Women should begin taking folic acid at least four weeks prior to conception," says Dr. Shaffer.
 "Some experts even suggest starting to take folic acid 10 to 12 weeks prior to conception."

 If you are already pregnant but aren't taking folic acid, start taking the supplement as soon as possible.
-"You should take folic acid supplements through at least the 12th week of pregnancy," suggests Dr. Shaffer.
+You should take folic acid supplements through at least the 12th week of pregnancy, Dr. Shaffer advises.

-"Several foods contain folic acid, including leafy green vegetables like spinach; citrus fruits like oranges; and lentils," she says.
+"Several foods contain folic acid, including leafy green vegetables like spinach, citrus fruits like oranges and lentils," she says.
 "Several carbohydrate products are also fortified with folic acid, including rice, pastas, breads and cereals."

 Check food labels to see how much folic acid is already in your daily diet.
 For the average woman with no risk factors for the development of neural tube defects in the fetus, Dr. Shaffer recommends taking a supplement of 400 micrograms of folic acid daily — the amount in a standard prenatal vitamin.
-To be sure, she suggests meeting with your OBGYN to discuss your pregnancy plan.
+To be sure, she suggests meeting with your OBGYN to discuss your pregnancy plan and nutritional needs.

 With so many things to worry about when thinking about getting pregnant, here's one to strike off your list: Dr. Shaffer ensures that you do not have to worry about taking too much folic acid.